Asthma

 Who gets Asthma?

-Asthma tends to run in families, and affects close to 20% of the population in New Zealand.
+Asthma tends to run in families, and affects 1 in 8 adults and 1 in 8 children in New Zealand.
 It can occur at all ages, but the onset is most common during childhood.
 Complete remission (the disappearance of the condition) is common among children.

 In spite of better medical care, newer drugs and increased awareness, the incidence and mortality due to this frightening condition has continued to increase over the past 20 years